How to Choose The Best Brands For Your Capsule Wardrobe

 There are five considerations for creating your go-to brand list.

-Now, I could definitely add a few more things to this list but for purposes of this exercise I want you to focus on the issues that have a tendency to cause the most problems in the wardrobe.
+Now, we could definitely add a few more things to this list but for purposes of this exercise we want you to focus on the issues that have a tendency to cause the most problems in your closet.

 When choosing a brand, especially for a capsule wardrobe or daily uniform, the first element to investigate is quality.